 A cat’s tongue has a very rough surface which makes it a great grooming tool.
 This is why your cat licks themself often as they use their rough tongue to clean their body, tail, face, and paws.

 Cats also use their rough tongues to greet other cats to form bonds.
 Mother cats lick their newborn kittens incessantly to show affection and to stimulate their breathing and suckling.

-It’s normal for a cat to lick themselves, other cats, and objects in their environment.
-Licking isn’t a problem with a cat unless they are licking something non-stop that could cause them harm, like a freshly painted or varnished wall.
+It’s normal for a cat to lick themselves, other cats, and objects in their environment occasionally.
+Licking isn’t a problem with a cat unless they are licking something non-stop.
+This can indicate a behavioral or a health problem, and it could cause them harm.
+For example, they lick a freshly painted or varnished wall.

 As you can see, there are several possible reasons why your cat is licking the wall.
 Once you determine what is causing this behavior in your cat, you can find a solution.

+You should start by visiting your vet to have your cat thoroughly checked.
 Maybe you need to help your cat de-stress, or perhaps you need to get your cat a new water dish.
-Do whatever it takes to stop the wall licking.
-If nothing seems to work, get in touch with your veterinarian and explain the licking behavior so your vet can determine what steps to take.
+Do whatever it takes to stop the wall licking, as this is definitely considered an abnormal behavior.